redshiftzero/fairness/README.md

 Also based on Zemel et al., this metric characterizes the degree to which similar people are characterized similarly [TODO].

-### Relative Error Rates
+### Fairness in Errors

 This metric measures if the algorithm in question has a higher error rate with respect to the protected class.
-Unevenly distributed errors are one way that algorithms can be discriminatory.
+Unevenly distributed errors are another way that algorithms can be unfair.

 ## Examples